 It was cute to see how one of MC1’s friend reacted (and handled) to his relationship with MC2.
 The friend then went on to join a different group of guys, and the way the group leader spoke to him made for an unnecessary (and yet more likeable) aspect of the details of the anime that I enjoyed about it.

 Episode 11 was definitely the highlight of the series.
 It had raw dialogues, show cased the internal/emotional struggles between both our MCs when MC1 decided to call of the relationship, and both the boys reacted exactly like normal people would in such a situation.
 I believe that episode was handled quite well.
 The engagement at the end of Episode 12 was totally ripped off Yuri on Ice, but I liked how it was played out.
 Totally did not see that coming!

 The shounen-ai genre has been pretty lacking over the past few years, so whenever a new one comes out I always take a bit of time to check them out.

 Hitorijime My Hero (AKA My Very Own Hero) may not reinvent the genre, but it's respectful, consistent, and uplifting.

 Other recent releases in the genre such as Super Lovers, Love Stage, and sort of Yuri On Ice have shown it's possible to make a decent shounen-ai anime, but in all three of those shows sacrifice something to get to the worthwhile moments.
-Super Lovers, although enjoyable and adorable, the age gap and family aspect can
+Super Lovers, although fun and adorable on the surface, it is very hard

 Hitorijime makes few comprises to get to the pleasant moments, but is overall an enjoyable watch.
 The characters face adversity due to their sexuality, they treat the people they love with respect as they should, and the characters had chemistry with each other.